tonethar/IGME-230-GDD-Spring-2018/notes/midterm-review.md

 ```

-2. Write a CSS style rule that makes all hypertext links gray in color, with a left margin equal to 2 ems, and a font size of 15px.
+2. Write a CSS style rule that makes all hypertext links gray in color, with a left margin equal to 2 ems, and a font size of 15 pixels.

 3. List the 4 "CRAP" design principles and a rule of thumb for each.